-- 1. The probationary period for Technical & Administrative and Confidential & Clerical classifications is 12 months.
-The probation period for Fire Inspector is 18 months. - 2.
-Hourly classifications are at-will and serve at the pleasure of the appointing authority. - C. Movement within the Salary Range - 1.
-Individuals are eligible for movement within the established salary range during the performance evaluation process.
+- The probationary period for Technical & Administrative and Confidential & Clerical classifications is 12 months.
+The probationary period for Fire Inspector is 18 months. - 2.
+Hourly classifications are at-will and serve at the pleasure of the appointing authority.

+C. Movement within the Salary Range

+- Individuals are eligible for movement within the established salary range during the performance evaluation process.
 During the performance evaluation process, an individual demonstrating the ability to consistently meet expectations for the position which results in accomplishments achieved during the review period are eligible for salary increases. - 2.
 Salary adjustments should not exceed 2.5% of base pay at any one time. - 3.
+Performance evaluations should occur with the timelines established by the City's policy on performance evaluations.

+D. Acting Assignment

+1. Employees are eligible for acting pay pursuant to the City's policy on acting pay.

+E. Overtime

-Performance evaluations should occur with the timelines established by the City's policy on performance evaluations. - D. Acting Assignment - 1.
-Employees are eligible for acting pay pursuant to the City's policy on acting pay. - E. Overtime - 1.
-Classifications identified as non-exempt under the Fair Labor Standards Act (FLSA) receive overtime for working more than forty hours in the designated work week.
-Use of paid/unpaid leave does not count as hours worked for calculating overtime. - 2.
-Overtime will be paid at time and one-half base rate of pay or the regular rate of pay, if eligible under the Fair Labor Standards Act. - 3.
-Overtime requires pre-authorization of a supervisor. - 4.
-Overtime cannot be paid for hours where the employee is receiving any other type of pay. - F. Compensatory Time Off - 1.
-In lieu of receiving payment for overtime, an employee may request in advance to accrue compensatory time off at the rate of time and a half for each hour worked subject to a maximum accrual of eighty (80) hours.
-The department has the sole discretion to grant the accrual of comp time or to pay the overtime.
+- Classifications identified as non-exempt under the Fair Labor Standards Act (FLSA) receive overtime for working more than forty hours in the designated work week.
+Use of paid/unpaid sick leave does not count as hours worked for calculating overtime.
+Use of all other paid leaves will count as hours worked for the purpose of calculating overtime. - Overtime will be paid at time and one-half base rate of pay or the regular rate of pay, if eligible under the Fair Labor Standards Act. - 3.
+Overtime requires pre-authorization of a supervisor.

+4. Overtime cannot be paid for hours where the employee is receiving any other type of pay.

+F. Compensatory Time Off

-- 2. The time during which an employee may use accrued compensatory time off is subject to approval by the department director or his/her designee with due regard for the wishes of the employee and the need to provide service.
+- 1. In lieu of receiving payment for overtime, an employee may request in advance to accrue compensatory time off at the rate of time and a half for each hour worked subject to a maximum accrual of eighty (80) hours.
+The department has the sole discretion to grant the accrual of comp time or to pay the overtime. - 2.
+The time during which an employee may use accrued compensatory time off is subject to approval by the department director or his/her designee with due regard for the wishes of the employee and the need to provide service.
 However, an employee wishing to use his/her accrued compensatory time off shall provide the City with reasonable notice of such request.
 Reasonable notice is defined as at least two weeks.
 If reasonable notice is provided, the employee's request may not be denied unless it is unduly disruptive to the department to grant the request.
 A request to use compensatory time off without reasonable notice may still be granted within the discretion of the supervisor or manager responsible for considering the request. - 3.
 Upon separation from City service, an employee shall be compensated for all accrued compensatory time off at the regular rate of pay.